konecnyjakub/cache/README.md

 ### PSRs

-At the moment, this package only implements PSR-16 (Simple cache).
-Support for PSR-6 is planned but there is no eta.
+This package implements both PSR-16 and PSR-6.